BeyondATC/BeyondATC_Wiki/docs/support/faq.md

     BeyondATC uses data directly from MSFS scenery, so if a scenery is outdated or differs from what tools like SimBrief reference, it may result in runway discrepancies.
 BeyondATC can account for minor changes, such as a one-digit difference in runway numbers, but significant changes—like renaming 06 to 06L—are not recognized and will cause this error.

     To solve this error, you need to check if a custom scenery is available and up to date.

+??? info "Loading the airport is stuck at 20% (LTFM, RKSI)"
+    Some airports, for example LTFM or RKSI, are poorly optimized and can take **up to 10 minutes** to build the taxiways map depending on your computer specs.